ltgoslo/text-graph-generalization/README.md

 create the datasets used for the three experiments from the paper.

 ### Running the dataset splits
-Run `train.py` with your desiered parameters.
-Consult the `argparse` for an explantion of the CLI.
+`train.py` runs all the experiments on the provided dataset splits.
+An axplantion of the CLI can be found in the `argpase` method in this file.
 The file runs the experiments over a set of seeds provided by a white space seperated list to `--seed`.

 The different models are selected by setting the following model-specific